 - a.
-Screening requirements shall be applicable under the following circumstances: - (1) Where proposed non-residential uses, excluding agricultural uses, abut an existing residential use or residential district. - (2) Where any proposed multi-family residential uses abut an existing single-family detached, single-family semi-detached, two-
+Screening requirements shall be applicable under the following circumstances: - (1) Where a proposed commercial, industrial, or institutional use abuts an existing residential use or residential district. - (2) Where any proposed multi-family residential use abuts an existing single-family detached, single-family semi-detached, two-family detached or two-family semi-detached dwelling. - (3) Any other instances where screening is required by This Ordinance or by the Township. - b.
+Screening shall be provided in accordance with the requirements of the Township's Subdivision and Land Development Ordinance.